Pere Ubu gets through the day Screenshot

 2. We recognize that it happens.

-3. The promise of 'personal home use' is a nice fiction.
 4. Our lives are too short to police the audience.
 If we see mic stands going up and some elaborate rig in place, or if we don't feel good about any aspect of the situation, we will act to put a stop to it.
 Discreet and respectful people have no worries.

 5. We will use all means necessary to remove any such recordings from the internet and go to any length we choose to punish the offendor.

-6. Asking to patch into the soundboard gets a curt, dismissive "no" and will get you banned from recording.
+6. Asking to patch into the soundboard gets a curt, dismissive no and will get you banned from recording.
 Putting up mics around the soundboard achieves the same end.
 Bugging our soundman for any reason gets the same.

 The album you refer to is an illegal bootleg.
 Regardless of whether or not it's been bought in good faith, there is no such thing as legal ownership of stolen property.
 Go out and buy a stolen necklace in good faith.
 See what happens.
 If someone sells a legal copy of a copyrighted work that is a perfectly sound and normal transaction.
 It is the foundation of all commerce.
 There is, however, no such thing as legal ownership of stolen property.
-There are no circumstances of law anywhere on the planet I dare say that allow for legal ownership of something stolen.
-Clearly this incident may seem like an unfair situation from your end but, on the other hand, if you're honest about it, you probably knew it was a bootleg when you bought it.
+There are no circumstances of law anywhere on the planet, I dare say, that allow for legal ownership of something stolen.
+Clearly, this incident may seem like an unfair situation from your POV but, on the other hand, if you're honest about it, you probably knew it was a bootleg when you bought it.
 A bootleg is stolen property.
 Of course everyone has bootlegs and we're pretty loose about this when it comes to fans trading bootlegs with each other privately.

 Smog Veil, the legally licensed copyright holder of the RFTT recordings, has a right, and as far as we're concerned, a duty, to protect their investment - an investment that has been distributed to all the musicians and writers of the recordings.
 Jack Slack, it might be noted, has never paid anyone anything.